mpelleau/these-I3S/README.md

 :point_right: Do not hesitate to post issues or pull requests to improve this model.

+### Installing editing and compilation tools locally

+The thesis template is potentially too large to be compiled efficiently with Overleaf (or the local ShareLaTeX instance).
+We show you how to install the software to edit and compile your thesis on your local PC [in the dedicated documentation page](doc/install_local_toolchain.md).

 ### Automatic LaTeX code validation

 A GitHub Actions pipeline automatically compiles the project with each new commit.
 Build tests are run on the following platforms: